-The person in charge was on extended leave at the time of inspection and the provider had appointed an interim person in charge.
-The interim person in charge held a masters in intellectual disability nursing practice, a degree in nursing and a certificate in clinical leadership.
-She had more than five years management experience.
-The interim person in charge had a sound knowledge of the assessed needs and support requirements for each of the residents and of the requirements of the regulations.
-She had been working within the service for an extended period.
-She was in a full time position and was also responsible for one other centre located nearby on the same campus.
-The interim person in charge reported that she felt supported in her role and had regular formal and informal contact with her manager.
+The centre was managed by a suitably qualified and experienced person.
+The person in charge held a higher diploma in intellectual disability nursing practice and a certificate in management.
+He had more than seven years management experience.
+The person in charge had been in the role for one year but had been working as the deputy manager prior to this for more than five years.
+He was in a full time position and was not responsible for any other centre.
+He was supported by a deputy manager.
+The person in charge had a sound knowledge of the assessed needs and support requirements for each of the residents and of the requirements of the regulations.
+He reported that she felt supported in her role and had regular formal and informal contact with his manager.

 There was a clearly defined management structure in place that identified lines of accountability and responsibility.
 This meant that all staff were aware of their responsibilities and who they were accountable to.
-The interim person in charge was supported by a clinical nurse manager (CNM1).
-The interim person in charge reported to a clinical nurse manager grade 3 (CNM 3) who in turn reported to the service manager.
-The interim person in charge and CNM3 held formal meetings on a regular basis.
+The person in charge was supported by a clinical nurse manager (CNM1).
+The person in charge reported to a clinical nurse manager grade 3 (CNM 3) who in turn reported to the service manager.
+The person in charge and CNM3 held formal meetings on a regular basis.

 The provider had completed an annual review of the quality and safety of the service and unannounced visits, to review the safety of care, on a six monthly basis as required by the regulations.
 A number of other audits and checks had been completed.
 Examples of these included, infection prevention and control, health and safety, finance, incident reports, care plans and medication.
 There was evidence that actions were taken to address issues identified in these audits and checks.

 There were regular staff meetings and separately management meetings with evidence of communication of shared learning at these meetings.

 The staff team were found to be appropriately qualified and experienced to meet the residents needs.
 This was a staff nurse led service with a registered staff nurse rostered on each shift.
 The majority of the staff team had been working in the centre for an extended period.
 This provided consistency of care for the residents.
-However, there was one and a half whole-time equivalent staff vacancies at the time of inspection.
-This was being filled by regular agency and relief staff.
+However, there was a half whole-time equivalent staff vacancy at the time of inspection.
+This was being filled by regular relief staff.
 Recruitment was underway for the position.
 The actual and planned duty rosters were found to be maintained to a satisfactory level.
-There were regular staff meetings every six to eight weeks and evidence that agreed actions from each meeting were followed up on at the next meeting.
+There were regular staff meetings bi-monthly and evidence that agreed actions from each meeting were followed up on at the next meeting.